 What is OCD?

 Most people have heard of OCD or watched programs about it on television.
-People often think of it as hand washing or repeatedly having to perform some sort of ritual, but there is a lot more to Obsessive Compulsive Disorder than that.
+People often think of it as hand washing or repeatedly having to perform some ritual, but there is a lot more to Obsessive Compulsive Disorder than that.

 Obsessions can be thoughts or images.
 You might have obsessive or intrusive thoughts relating to somehow causing harm to yourself or others.

 For example, you may be afraid that your actions might somehow cause harm.
 You might be concerned that something you do or do not do, may make someone ill or even kill them.
-You may be afraid that you might become ill or die yourself by contracting some disease.
+You may be afraid that you might become sick or die yourself by contracting some disease.

-Compulsions are developed in a way to reduce the anxiety associated with the obsessive thoughts and/or images.
-We all have compulsions or rituals to a certain degree.
+Compulsions are developed in a way to reduce the anxiety associated with obsessive thoughts and images.

 For example, think about superstitions, throwing salt over the shoulder, not putting an umbrella up indoors, not walking under ladders or splitting a post or pole with a friend when out walking.

-It becomes problematic however, when the compulsions or rituals interfere with daily life.
+It becomes problematic, however, when the compulsions or rituals interfere with daily life.

 When OCD becomes a problem